Social penetration theory: De-penetration

 De-penetration is a gradual process of layer-by-layer withdrawal that causes relationship and intimacy levels to regress and fade away.
 According to Altman and Taylor, when de-penetration occurs, "interpersonal exchange should proceed backwards from more to less intimate areas, should decrease in breadth or volume, and, as a result, the total cumulative wedge of exchange should shrink".
 A warm friendship between two people will deteriorate if they begin to close off areas of their lives that had earlier been opened.
 Relationships are likely to break down not in an explosive argument but in a gradual cooling off of enjoyment and care.
 Tolstedt and Stokes note that in the de-penetration process, self-disclosure breadth reduces and self-disclosure depth increases.
 This is because when an intimate relationship is dissolving, a wide range of judgments, feelings and evaluations, particularly the negative ones, are involved in conversations.
+A notable finding in modern research using SPT is that even when relationships become less close, positive outcomes can still emerge later.
+Brody et al. (2024) presented the idea that the quality and closeness of past relationships, even those that have faded, can influence people’s happiness and health if they reconnect with those individuals.
+Brody et al. (2024) research indicates that re-establishing contact with someone they were once very close to and shared a great deal of personal information with can improve their well-being.
+The findings suggests that even if a relationship becomes less intense, the prior closeness can still contribute to well-being upon reconnection.
+This illustrates that the core concepts of SPT, regarding self-disclosure and intimacy levels, are not only important for initiating and maintaining strong relationships.
+They also hold relevance when relationships evolve and when people might reconnect, potentially having a considerable effect on individuals overall well-being.